MatthewNichols/my-11ty-template/README.md

   ```
   it will be rendered as html, and you can also use `liquid` template features.
 See more at the [11ty WebC docs](https://www.11ty.dev/docs/languages/webc/#using-template-syntax-to-generate-content)

-- Attributes: the `markdown-it-attrs` (https://github.com/arve0/markdown-it-attrs) plugin allows you to add classes and ids to elements in markdown.
+- Attributes and fenced divs: the `markdown-it-attrs` (https://github.com/arve0/markdown-it-attrs) plugin allows you to add classes and ids to elements in markdown, and the 'markdown-it-div' (https://github.com/kickscondor/markdown-it-div) plugin allows you to add fenced divs in markdown.
   ```
   ### This is a markdown page